lancejpollard/cockpit/README.markdown

 This makes it really easy to edit random settings from an interface, such as an admin panel.
 Next goal is to add callbacks around save/destroy so you can run processes when settings are changed (such as changing your google_analytics, which would require re-rendering views if they were cached).

 The goal is to make this [enormous configuration dsl work](http://gist.github.com/558432), so I can define an entire site in a DSL.

+### Other API Notes

+When you specify the DSL, that creates a flat tree of defaults, which aren't saved to the database.
+Then when you updated the setting, it saves to the database, otherwise when the value is read it and null, it will use the default from the database.

+You can also associate a hash with each setting definition.
+This is great for say options, defaults, titles and tooltips, etc.  Here's an example:

+    Cockpit "active_record" do
+      site do
+        time_zones "MST", :options => Proc.new { TZInfo::Timezone.all.map(&:name) }
+      end
+    end

+    assert_equal TZInfo::Timezone.all.map(&:name), Cockpit::Settings["site.time_zones"][:options].call

+And you can access the definition object directly:

+    Cockpit::Settings.definition("site.time_zones").attributes[:options]